Factorization Regret mediates compositional generalization in latent space: SUPPLEMENTARY

-\paragraph{Controller Architecture.}
+\textbf{Controller Architecture:}

-\begin{enumerate} \item \textbf{Input:} The Actor and Critic networks pass $\hat{Z}$ through separate two-layer MLPs with ReLU activations.
+The Actor and Critic networks receive only $\hat{Z}$, and pass it through separate two-layer MLPs with ReLU activations.
 For the Actor, the final output is passed through a $\text{Softmax}$ to produce a distribution over actions.
-For the Critic, the output is passed through a $\text{Sigmoid}$ function to output the predicted intrinsic reward. \end{enumerate}
+For the Critic, the output is passed through a $\text{Sigmoid}$ to output the predicted intrinsic reward.

-\paragraph{Probability stabilization (soft clip).} To avoid vanishing gradients when clipping probabilities, we use a differentiable soft clip: